 But anyway, the idea that writers should keep themselves and their opinions out of what they’re saying online is such a bunch of twaddle, I don’t even know where to begin.

 Maybe I’ll begin and end where I always do, at that queer junction I inhabit.
-To be honest, I consider my continued existence and happiness as a gay person in love with another man to be inherently political.
+I’m gay.
+My mere existence is inherently political.
 I haven’t shed blood for my sexual orientation (yet), but I’ve been threatened, intimidated, and punched for it.
 These are things that I don’t set aside when I sit down and write.
 Totally the reverse.
 I call those things up, along with a bunch of other stuff about me, about my past, and about all the random and particular things I’ve learned along the way.
 I put that on the page, and I also put that on Twitter and Instagram and (ugh) Facebook.

 But.
 (Come on, you knew there was a but coming, could you see my “but” face?)
 Yes, there’s obviously a risk with telling people what you think.
 Or telling people that you’ve had a bad day.
 Or mentioning that you got three rejections in the space of one day and that makes you want to have a drink.
 Or that you think a particular elected official is a witless dilettante who hasn’t the first clue what he or she is doing.
 Because people might not think the same things that you do, and they might get downright angry about it and unfollow you and not buy your books.

 Are you really going to lose sleep over that?

 Besides, I’d be hypocritical if I said I haven’t done the same thing, too.
 There are writers I find highly objectionable because of their personal views, and I won’t buy their books.
 There are also editors and agents whose comments on social media have made me… reluctant to pitch to them.
 From what I can tell, none of them are exactly hurting from my exclusion.
 By the same token, my selection of books to read is not exactly shrinking by their omission.